-Fraser Health's 2023/24 year-to-date performance for hospital sepsis is 3.4 and is performing below the target of 3.8.
-The Sepsis rate was significantly reduced in recent periods this year.
-Our hospitals' results show that six sites (Abbotsford Regional, Chilliwack General, Fraser Canyon, Langley Memorial, Mission Memorial and Peace Arch) are meeting their internal targets.
+Fraser Health's 2023/24 year-to-date performance for hospital sepsis is 3.82 and is performing close to the target of 3.8.
+Our hospitals' results show that five sites (Abbotsford Regional, Chilliwack General, Fraser Canyon, Langley Memorial, and Peace Arch) are meeting their internal targets.
 There was an increase in hospital acquired sepsis with patients who acquired COVID-19.